Logo

 • Occurring mid-cycle, typically around two weeks before menstruation

-It’s important to consult a healthcare professional if you suspect ovulation pain.
+It’s important to consult a healthcare professional if you suspect pain during ovulation.
 They’ll typically ask about your medical history and perform a physical examination.
 In some cases, additional tests may be required, such as:

 Since it can mimic other conditions, it’s essential to rule out potential causes, such as: